jaevanaustinaldover/portfolio/README.md

 //cont...
 (12:50PHT)
 Finish with About Page now currently doing Portfolio with similar design with About page Having trouble on how do I manage the contents but Ill do something about it later.

+//cont...(15:55PHT)
+Portfolio almost done.
+Images and information.php to be added later this evening Now going to start Gallery, going to fork the idea and add my own flare to it Gallery was based from https://tympanus.net/codrops/2015/10/15/effect-ideas-for-image-grids/ by Mary Lou.
+Thanks for the Help Mary Lou, going to use Demo 6 for this project.